akaGD-13/SPY-Option-Trading/README.md

 <summary><h2>Part 4: Further Improvements </h2></summary>

 1. Add Interest Rate Model
-2. Add Macro Factors
+2. More robust model parameter calibration: more historical data and train model with periods that have similar situation
-3. More historical data and train model with periods that has similar situation
+3. More detailed report about the models: backtest, calibration quality, and more advanced model
-4. More detailed report about the models: backtest, calibration quality, and more advanced model
+4. Consider macro factors

 </details>